Kong/terraform-provider-konnect/docs/resources/portal_customization.md

 - `hide_internal` (Boolean) Manage visibility of internal endpoints and models.
 Default: false
 - `infinite_scroll` (Boolean) Display the full spec on a single, scrollable page.
 If disabled, documentation, endpoints, and schemas appear on separate pages.
 Default: true
 - `show_schemas` (Boolean) Control whether schemas are visible in your API specs.
 When enabled, schemas appear in the side navigation below the endpoints.
 Default: true
-- `try_it_insomnia` (Boolean) Enables users to open the API spec in Insomnia to explore and send requests with the native client.
+- `try_it_insomnia` (Boolean) Enables users to open API specifications in Insomnia to explore and send requests with the native client.
+Only public API specifications are supported.
 Default: true
 - `try_it_ui` (Boolean) Enable in-browser testing for your APIs.
 All linked gateways must have the CORS plugin configured.
 Default: true